2025

 Naming conventions

-• A one-way ANOVA is used with one between-subjects factor.
+• A one-way ANOVA is used when there is one between-subjects factor.

-• A one-way repeated measures ANOVA is used with on within-subjects factor.
+• A one-way repeated measures ANOVA is used when there is one within-subjects factor.
 This will be covered in a seperate slide deck.

 Example

-• study investigating the effect of sleep deprivation on cognitive performance.
+• A study investigating the effect of sleep deprivation on cognitive performance.

-• Dependent Variable: Performance on a cognitive task measured by scores on a memory test or reaction times (just needs to be continuous).
+• Dependent Variable: Performance on a cognitive task measured by scores on a memory test or reaction times.
+This is a random variable that generates the data for your experiment.

 Assumptions of a One-way ANOVA

-• Independence: The observations are obtained independently and randomly from the population defined by the factor levels.
+• Independence: Observations are independent and randomly sampled from the population within each factor level.

-• Homogeneity of variance: Raw data normal populations have a common variance.
+• Homogeneity of variance: The population variances are equal across factor levels.
 This is also called homoscedasticity.

 Visualising the assumptions